Under each candidate (L » R): Pop. Vote Percentage - Electoral Points

 I. 1912 - Possible Run-off

 No outright winner in the Electoral Points format.
-A run-off between Wilson and T. Roosevelt
+A run-off between Wilson and T. Roosevelt would have

-4th, 1913.
-The travel conditions and communications standards of the day dictate a six-week
+conditions and communications standards of the day dictate a six-week gap between the initial election

-gap between the initial election and the run-off.
+and the run-off.

-Roosevelt therefore would had have the option of voluntarily conceding the race to Wilson,
+had have the option of voluntarily conceding the race to Wilson, thereby canceling the run-off.
+If such

-thereby canceling the run-off.
-If such a concession was declared, Wilson would have been given
+a concession was declared, Wilson would have been given 3,708 of Roosevelt's points and be certified

 ** NOTE ** --- In actual fact, Woodrow Wilson was the outright winner of the 1912 election.